Azure/missionlz/README.md

     ```

 1. After a successful deployment, see our [examples](./src/bicep/examples/README.md) directory for how to extend the capabilities of Mission Landing Zone.

+> Don't have Azure CLI?
+Here's how to get started with Azure Cloud Shell in your browser: <https://docs.microsoft.com/en-us/azure/cloud-shell/overview>

 ## Scope